sliu7714/csc309_website/README.md

 ### View/Edit Profile
 Depending on who is logged in, a profile page will be shown to the user.
-By clicking on the rightmost green profile button icon on the heade, you are adding
+By clicking on the rightmost green profile button icon on the header, you are sent a profile page

 Regular User and Admin
 ![regular user profile](Files/screenshots_phase1/reg_user.png)